NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/3DSlicerInternationalization/README.md

 To create a list containing the top 10 Slicer modules to translate for new Slicer Internationalization contributors

+To create a new module translation lookup table for the Language Packs Extension tutorial

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->